-purchases of individual elements (unit sourcing), which are directed to manufacturing companies that purchase the subject of the purchase in the form of uncomplicated components (simple elements: parts, details, etc.), from which they then produce a finished product.
-In this solution, the degree of separation of production activities from the outside world (outsourcing) is small.
+purchases of individual elements (unit sourcing), which is directed to manufacturing companies that purchase the subject of the purchase in the form of uncomplicated components (simple elements: parts, details, etc.), from which they then produce a finished product.
+In this solution, the degree of separation of production activities to the outside (outsourcing) is small.
 It assumes a high degree of vertical integration of production.
 There is a very high probability that a manufacturing company (buyer) will gather around itself many or very many suppliers of various material goods from which the finished product is manufactured.